rrwen/twitter2pg-cli/tests/README.md

 1. Create a `.env` file in the root directory
 2. Use the template below to provide Twitter credentials and PostgreSQL connection details inside the `.env` file
+3. Ensure that `PGTESTDATABASE` does not already exist

 ```
 TWITTER_CONSUMER_KEY=***